 Figure 2.
 The Disciplined Agile (DA) tool kit.

 You can see in Figure 2 that each process blade appears in one or more layers.
-For example, Program Management is part of the Value Streams layer whereas Strategy is part of both the Value Streams and Disciplined Agile Enterprise (DAE) layers because you may choose to developer a value stream specific strategy as well as an enterprise strategy.
+For example, Program Management is part of the Value Streams layer whereas Strategy is part of both the Value Streams and Disciplined Agile Enterprise (DAE) layers because you may choose to develop a value stream specific strategy as well as an enterprise strategy.
 The four layers of the DA tool kit are:

 1.Foundation.
 The Foundation layer provides the conceptual underpinnings of the DA tool kit.
 This includes the principles, promises, and guidelines of the DA mindset; fundamental concepts from both agile and lean; fundamental concepts from serial/traditional approaches; roles and team structures; and the fundamentals of choosing your WoW.